jkenton/CapableOne/_posts/2019-06-23-the-kind-of-person-i-am.markdown

 <li>National Mall and Memorial Parks
 </ul>

-Then I noticed that the date information was not correct on some of them (*Nerd Level 2*)
+Then I noticed that the date information was not correct on *some* of them (*Nerd Level 2*)

 So I **fixed** them... (*Nerd Level 3*)

-Yes, indeed... and now that I am looking at the stamps I made, I left one on Jul 22, 2020 instead of 2019 (*sad trombone*)
+Yes, indeed... and now that I am looking at the stamps I made, I left one on "Jul 22, 2020" instead of "Jun 22, 2019" (*sad trombone*)

 Ladies?